cfpb/design-system/docs/components/lists.md

       - variation_name: Numbered list
         variation_description: When the order of information presented is important, use a numbered list.
-This could include chronological items, things presented in the order or importance, or a finite list of a counted number of items.
+This could include chronological items, things presented in the order of importance, or a finite list of a counted number of items.
         variation_code_snippet: |-
-          <p>Paragraph example for visual reference</p>
           <ol>
               <li>List item 1</li>
               <li>